Close

 Professional and Academic Visas

-Work visas require employment contracts and vary by contract duration.
-Student visas align with academic year schedules, typically valid for one year with renewal options.
-Academic exchange visas accommodate researchers and visiting scholars.
+Work permits are required for employment lasting longer than 90 days and must be accompanied by a residence permit.
+The work permit process requires an employment contract and sponsorship from the hiring employer.
+Student visas align with academic year schedules, typically valid for one year with renewal options available through local authorities.
+Academic exchange visas accommodate researchers and visiting scholars engaged in short-term educational activities.

 Transit and Special Categories

-Processing times vary from 5-15 business days, with expedited services available for urgent travel.
-Multiple-entry visas generally require additional documentation and higher fees but offer greater flexibility for frequent travelers.
+Processing times vary from 2-15 business days depending on the embassy or consulate and visa type, with some locations offering expedited services for urgent travel.
+Multiple-entry visas generally require additional documentation demonstrating the need for repeated visits and may incur higher fees but offer greater flexibility for frequent travelers.

 04